wp-plugins/goabroad-hq/readme.txt

 == Changelog ==

+= 0.3.2 =
+* Fixed a problem where the inital config page was limited to the number of characters entered.
 = 0.3.1 =
 * It now removes configuration from the database when the plugin is deactivated.
 = 0.3.0 =